open-forest-observatory/ofo-argo/postprocess_docker/README.md

 The image is based on GDAL (Geospatial Data Abstraction Library) and includes Python geospatial tools (rasterio, geopandas) and rclone for S3 operations.

+The docker image is located at `ghcr.io/open-forest-observatory/photogrammetry-postprocess:1.2` and is attached as a package to this repo.

 ## Build Command

 ```bash